“A very intellectual barrister who makes brilliant tactical choices and wins the most impossible cases.”

 - VAT and tax inquiries

-Richard has defended and prosecuted a broad range of criminal offences for just over 20 years.
-He has undertaken a series of complex and sensitive matters for the defence in the Court of Appeal.
+Richard has defended and prosecuted a broad range of criminal offences for just over 24 years.
+He has defended in a number of murder, manslaughter and death by dangerous cases, including as leading junior.
+He undertaken a series of complex and sensitive matters for the defence in the Court of Appeal.
 He prosecutes serious crime for the National Crime Agency, and in 2011 he was commended by the Home Secretary for his work on behalf of its predecessor, SOCA.
-He has recently been instructed to defend in some high-profile cases and continues to be briefed in allegations of serious crime, murder, death by dangerous driving, corruption and bribery, assault, people-trafficking and rape.

 Licensing and gaming